IgorSusmelj/pytorch-styleguide/README.md

 # A PyTorch Tools, best practices & Styleguide
-This is not an official styleguide for PyTorch.
-This document summarizes best practices from mor than a year of experience with deep learning using the PyTorch framework.
+This is not an official style guide for PyTorch.
+This document summarizes best practices from more than a year of experience with deep learning using the PyTorch framework.
 Note that the learnings we share come mostly from a research and startup perspective.

-This is an open project and other collaboraters are highly welcomed to edit and improve the document.
+This is an open project and other collaborators are highly welcomed to edit and improve the document.

-You will find three main parts in this doc.
-First a quick recap of best practices in Python, followed by some tips and recommendations using PyTorch.
+You will find three main parts of this doc.
+First, a quick recap of best practices in Python, followed by some tips and recommendations using PyTorch.
 Finally, we share some insights and experiences using other frameworks which helped us generally improve our workflow.

+## We recommend using Python 3.6+
+From our experience we recommend using Python 3.6+ because of the following features which became very handy for clean and simple code:
+* [Support for typing since Python 3.6.](https://medium.com/@ageitgey/learn-how-to-use-static-type-checking-in-python-3-6-in-10-minutes-12c86d72677b)
+* [Support of f strings since Python 3.6](https://realpython.com/python-f-strings/)

 ## Python Styleguide recap
 We try to follow the Google Styleguide for Python.
-Please refer to the well documented  [style guide on python code provided by Google](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
+Please refer to the well-documented  [style guide on python code provided by Google](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

 We provide here a summary of the most commonly used rules:

-### We recommend using Python 3.6+
-From our experience we recommend using Python 3.6+ because of the following features which became very handy for clean and simple code:
-* [Support for typing since Python 3.6.](https://medium.com/@ageitgey/learn-how-to-use-static-type-checking-in-python-3-6-in-10-minutes-12c86d72677b)
-* [Support of f strings since Python 3.6](https://realpython.com/python-f-strings/)

 ### Naming Conventions
 *From 3.16.4*